HOW TO CREATE A FAKE ENTRYWAY OR FOYER

 2. THE EXPENSIVE WAY

 Creating built-in, non-removable pieces that are permanent fixtures.

-Based on the ideas below, you can choose the option that works best for you, your budget and your skills (or lack thereof).
-However, there is one other thing to consider before starting your project: Resale Value.
+Based on the ideas below, choose the option that works best for you, your budget and your skills (or lack thereof).
+However, the one BIG thing to consider before starting your project is…resale value.

 People love built-ins.
-Whether they are beside the fireplace or in an entryway, built-ins are super desirable in the home-buying world.
-If you have the skills to build something you will add visual value to your home, which usually relates to ‘actual’ value when it comes time to sell.
-Buyers won’t need to figure out where the hell to put their shoes and coats – you’ll show them where they go (not on the back of the couch or outside the front door).
+Whether they’re beside the fireplace or in an entryway, built-ins are super desirable in the home-buying world.
+If you have the skills to build, you’ll add visual value to your home, which usually relates to ‘actual’ value when it comes time to sell.
+Buyers won’t need to figure out where the heck to put their shoes and coats – you’ll show them where they go (not on the back of the couch or outside the front door).

 One of my FAVOURITE pieces from Ikea (other than the Raskog trolley) is the Kallax bookshelf – formerly known as Expedit.
 Coming in a variety of sizes and finishes, this piece is not just affordable, it’s also HUGELY versatile.
 Add doors, drawers, baskets, wheels, wine keg – pretty much anything you need to make your entryway more functional.